ThomasBittner1/KangarooDocumentation/kangaroo/docs/puppet/puppetLimbs.md

 #### skinning the squash joints
-If you already skinned the character, and you turned on the *Advanced* checkbox later, you can easily transfer the skinning to those squash joints with right click option:
+If you already skinned the character, and you turned on the *Advanced* checkbox later, you can easily transfer the skinning to those squash joints by selecting the meshes and right click option:
 ![Alt text](../images/puppetLimbs_spineSquashJointPaint.jpg)

 The Kangaroo Skinning Tools (*Flood*, *Move*, ..) come with another extra feature that other skinning tools don't give you: